 Ghatai Devrai, Bamnoli Boat Club:

 You can visit Tapola from here, which is the base part of Bamnoli.
-Locals also provide boats to visit places like Vasota Fort, Tapola and Nageshwar temple.
+Locals also provide boats to visit places like Vasota Fort, Tapola, and Nageshwar temple.

 Kaas Lake & Dak Bunglow:

-One can also visit the Kaas Lake from Bamnoli.
+One can also visit Kaas Lake from Bamnoli.
 Kaas Lake was constructed about a century ago to provide water to the residents of Satara.

 Shri Kshetra Yewateshwar:

-Five kms away from Satara and at an altitude is 2000 feet is an ancient Shiva temple, Shri Kshetra Yewateshwar..
+Five km away from Satara and at an altitude is 2000 feet is an ancient Shiva temple, Shri Kshetra Yewateshwar..
 The architecture style of this temple is Heamadpanti.
 My wife was elated to reach this temple.
 She had visited it long back with her parents and today all those sweet memories were playing in her mind.

 Vasota Fort: